ethereum/consensus-specs/specs/phase1/beacon-chain.md

 #### New justification and finalization processing

 Note that the justification and finalization core logic is entire unchanged.
-The changes to the following function from Phase 0 are related to the use of flags to tract participation.
+The changes to the following function from Phase 0 are related to the use of flags to track participation.

 ##### `process_justification_and_finalization`